WasmEdge/WasmEdge/docs/book/en/src/contribute/build_from_src/macos.md

 # Build WasmEdge on MacOS

+> *This part has moved to <https://wasmedge.org/docs/contribute/source/os/macos>.
+Please use our new docs.*

 Currently, WasmEdge project on MacOS supports both Intel and M1 models.
 However, we only test and develop on `Catalina`, `Big Sur`, and `Monterey`.

 * Model: